 When not at work, he enjoys partaking in culinary adventures throughout the 5 boroughs, playing tennis, and traveling with his wife, Rachel, who is a Neonatologist.

-Dr. Dianne DeLorenzo is a general practitioner and the owner of Abingdon Square Veterinary Clinic.
+Dr. Dianne DeLorenzo is a general practitioner and the founder of Abingdon Square Veterinary Clinic.

 A native of the Bronx, Dr. DeLorenzo attended Cornell University and received her Bachelor’s Degree in 1983.
 She went on to attend Tufts Cummings School of Veterinary Medicine and was awarded her Doctorate of Veterinary Medicine in 1988.
 After completing her veterinary studies, Dr. DeLorenzo was chosen from among hundreds of candidates for a medicine and surgery internship at The Animal Medical Center in NYC.